zendframework/zend-di/docs/book/cookbook/aot-guide.md

 > $ composer require zendframework/zend-di:^3.0
 > ```
 >
 > This approach will also notify you if there are conflicts with installing v3.

+> __Note:__ Before version 3.1 of `zend-di`, `zendframework/zend-code` was required
+> for generating AoT code.
+Since version 3.1 this is no longer required.

 The component installer should ask you where to inject the config provider.
 Pick option 1, which usually is `config/config.php`.
 If not, or you cannot use the